Consider the Lilies

 Consider the Lilies is a religious album released by the Mormon Tabernacle Choir.
 The album was originally released in 2003.
+It was remastered in 2023 along with a release on vinyl.
 The music in this first album on the choir's new label represents a broad range of musical feeling—from the joyful "Rejoice, the Lord is King!" and "Morning Has Broken" to the contemplative "O Holy Jesus" and "Pilgrims' Hymn" to the fervent affirmations in "I Believe in Christ" and "This Is the Christ."